Subscribe to Holistic

 There are eight primary causes of neurotransmitter deficiency, imbalance and malfunction:

-Sugar and caffeine are the two most detrimental foods for neurotransmitters, but so is white flour and other refined junk food.
+Sugar and caffeine are the two most detrimental foods for neurotransmitters, because they have a similar effect on the brain as hard drugs, but so is white flour and other refined junk food.
 A diet that is low in protein or high in complex carbohydrates is also a major contributor.
 Vegetarians are particularly vulnerable to neurotransmitter deficiencies because of the lack of meat protein that provides all the essential amino acids we need.

 3. Environmental toxins

-Common everyday chemicals found in most peoples homes like perfume, cologne, cleaning supplies, air fresheners, housing construction, personal care products, carpeting, pesticides, herbicides, nail polish, laundry soap, fabric softener, clothing etc., have a serious impact on neurotransmitters.
+Common everyday chemicals found in most peoples homes like perfume, cologne, cleaning supplies, air fresheners, housing construction, personal care products, carpeting, pesticides, herbicides, nail polish, laundry soap, fabric softener, clothing etc., have a serious impact on neurotransmitters, because they can land on receptors and/or inhibit production.

 4. Chronic stress

 If you lived with child abuse or neglect as a child, chances are very great that your neurotransmitters are out of balance and/or deficient.
-The same applies to prisoners of war, victims of violence, victims of a natural disaster, civilians living in a war zone.
+The same applies to prisoners of war, victims of violence, victims of a natural disaster, civilians living in a war zone, and war veterans.
+For example, PTSD is the result of neurotransmitter disruption.

 High levels of ongoing stress also cause malfunctioning and depletion of neurotransmitters.
 This can be the result of a high stress lifestyle that doesn't ease up or stressful circumstances you must endure like a demanding job, poverty, dysfunctional relationships, abuse, violence, chronic illness etc.